LinkedIn is an incredibly vast medium for you to grow your business. It’s equipped with a multitude of features and functionalities to help you grow.

 Expandi is an amazing tool, and we used it a lot.
 It is definitely worth trying, at least for comparison.
 Although a bit pricey, the safety, reputation and team make up for it.

 Expandi can create personalized GIFs for you.
 Let’s talk briefly about that.
 I don’t believe that images are a silver bullet.
 I guess they are just a tool and frankly it’s about how you employ them.
-Sometimes images can indicate an automation tool that created them, producing the whole opposite effect.
-So, this feature is quite helpful, but you have to use it as a complementary addition to your campaign, not the core part of the outreach strategy.
+Sometimes images can indicate an automation tool that created them, producing an entirely opposite effect.
+So, this feature is quite helpful, but not as a core part of your campaigns.

 Also, make sure your picture is of a nice quality so it won’t break into pixels while processing.